Cape Town Western Cape, South Africa Travel Guide

 Book international flights (high season Nov-Feb).
 Reserve popular accommodation.

 Purchase travel insurance (World Nomads).
-Consult doctor for vaccinations.
+See a doctor for shots.

 Reserve internal flights, trains, or buses beyond South Africa.